Past Events

 The second INUK Symposium will bring together representatives from all sides of the prisoners maintaining innocence conundrum to discuss, critically, what might be done to help them make progress through their sentences and achieve release.

-2nd Annual INUK National Training Programme for Innocence Projects
+2nd Annual INUK Training Conference for Innocence Projects

 VENUE: School of Law, University of Bristol